-After the $Zowe^{TM}$ started task ZWESVSTC is running, follow the instructions in the following sections to verify that the components are functional.
+After the ZoweTM started task ZWESVSTC is running, follow the instructions in the following sections to verify that the components are functional.

-- Verifying Zowe Application Framework installation on page 156 - Verifying API Mediation installation on page 156 - Verifying z/OS Services installation
+- Verifying Zowe Application Framework installation on page 182 - Verifying API Mediation installation on page 183 - Verifying z/OS Services installation

 Note: Not all components may have been started.
 Which components have been started depends on your setting of the variable LAUNCH_COMPONENT_GROUPS in the instance.env file.
 If you defined the value GATEWAY, the API Mediation Layer and z/OS Services are started.
 If you defined the value DESKTOP, the Zowe Application Framework (also known as Zowe desktop) is started.
-For more information, see Component groups on page 146.
+Those using Docker may only have ZSS started.
+For more information, see Component groups on page 172.